8567856/mario-bros-hebrew/README.txt

-This will be mario bros in hebrew. just wait a minute.
+This will be mario bros in hebrew just wait a minute.

 utils used to create this mode: